RELATES TO: KRS 341.350, 341.360, 341.370, 341.380

 (c) The employer submits the claim information in the required electronic format using the Mass Electronic Filing Cell Data and Formatting Guide; and

-(d) Prior to the first time an employer files a claim on behalf of a worker, the employer submits a test sample of claim information and receives confirmation from the division that the information is in the required format prior to the date the period of unemployment will begin.
+(d) Prior to the first time an employer files a claim on behalf of a worker, the employer submits a test sample of claim information and receives confirmation from the Unemployment Insurance Division that the information is in the required format prior to the date the period of unemployment will begin.

 (2) The effective date of an employer filed claim shall be the first day of the week in which the period of unemployment began.